darthlukan/gitops-workshop/README.md

 *IMPORTANT!* _You must first fork this repository, [https://github.com/darthlukan/gitops-workshop](https://github.com/darthlukan/gitops-workshop), to your GitHub account._

-> *NOTE:* Your username MUST be entered as all lowercase characters to create a valid OCP namespace.
+> *NOTE:* Your username MUST be entered as all lowercase characters to create a valid namespace.

 ```
 $ cd ansible